visdata/GeneticFlow/readme.md

 [Advisor-advisee_Relationship_Detection] :

-We provide an experiment, which introduces our algorithm for advisor-advisee detection task.
+We provide the data and code, which implements our algorithm for advisor-advisee detection task.

 [Alphabetically_Ordered_Paper_Detection] :

-We provide a python file, which introduces our method for alphabetically ordered paper detection.
+We provide a python file, which implements our method for alphabetically ordered paper detection.

 [Inference_of_Extend-type_Citations] :